Ryan Suk

 About

-Dr. Ryan Suk (pronunciation: Rye-un Sook; pronouns: she/they) is an Assistant Professor at Emory University Nell Hodgson Woodruff School of Nursing with a joint appointment at the Department of Health Policy and Management at Rollins School of Public Health.
-Dr. Suk also serves as a Faculty Consultant for HEOR at the Winship Center for Cancer Health Equity Research of Winship Cancer Institute.
-She is a Health Economist by training with a primary focus on addressing limited resources and health inequity.
-Her research involves leveraging large-scale datasets and decision modeling for economic evaluation to gain meaningful insights into the social determinants of health and the cost-effectiveness of interventions.
+Dr. Ryan Suk (pronunciation: Rye-un Sook; pronouns: she/they) is a tenure-track Assistant Professor at Emory University Nell Hodgson Woodruff School of Nursing with a secondary appointment at the Department of Health Policy and Management at Rollins School of Public Health.
+Dr. Suk also serves as a Faculty Consultant for Health Economics & Outcomes Research (HEOR) at the Winship Center for Cancer Health Equity Research of Winship Cancer Institute.
+She is a Health Economist and Decision Scientist by training and focuses on data-driven, community-engaged, and process-embedded research to advance cancer health equity and improve healthcare efficiency.

-Dr. Suk received a Bachelor's degree in Business Administration from Korea University (Seoul, Korea), an MS in Economics from the University of Utah (Salt Lake City, Utah), and a PhD in Health Economics from The University of Texas Health Science Center (UTHealth) School of Public Health (Houston, Texas).
-Before joining Emory School of Nursing, they served as an Assistant Professor at the University of Florida College of Pharmacy and at UTHealth School of Public Health.
+Dr. Suk received a Bachelor's degree in Business Administration (BBA) from Korea University (Seoul, Korea), an MS in Economics from the University of Utah (Salt Lake City, Utah), and a PhD in Health Economics from The University of Texas Health Science Center (UTHealth) School of Public Health (Houston, Texas).
+Before joining Emory, they served as an Assistant Professor at the University of Florida College of Pharmacy and at UTHealth School of Public Health.

-Outside the academic sphere, they enjoy weight training, practicing Taekwondo, and backyard birding, and have a great passion for singing in a worship band and choir.
+Outside the academic sphere, they enjoy backyard birding & squirreling, as well as weight training.
 Dr. Suk is a Seoul (Korea) native.

 Areas of Expertise